apache/hudi/website/docs/metadata_indexing.md

 </p>
 </details>

 From version 0.11.0 onwards, Hudi metadata table is enabled by default and the files index will be automatically created.
-While the deltastreamer is running in continuous mode, let us schedule the indexing for COLUMN_STATS index.
+While the Hudi Streamer is running in continuous mode, let us schedule the indexing for COLUMN_STATS index.
 First we need to define a properties file for the indexer.

 ### Configurations